Study: Head impact-measuring devices limited in ability to predict, diagnose concussions

 The entire special issue of the Journal of Athletic Training is available online and includes an editorial: “A Perfect Storm,” by Brian Hainline, MD, NCAA senior vice president and chief medical officer, and Richard Ellenbogen, MD, co-chair of the NFL Head, Neck and Spine Committee.

 According to the National Athletic Trainers’ Association, concussions during sport and recreation occur as often as 3.8 million times a year, resulting in up to seven injuries per minute every day of the year in the United States.
-The estimate is that 90 percent of concussed athletes recover by day seven after injury, with concussive injuries composing 8.9 percent of all high school and 5.8 percent of all college athletic injuries.
+According to a NATA news release, the estimate is that 90 percent of concussed athletes recover by day seven after injury, with concussive injuries composing 8.9 percent of all high school and 5.8 percent of all college athletic injuries.